 The Manatee County Historical Society (MCHS) was chartered March 18, 1946 and is the oldest local historical society.
 Our purpose is to collect, record and preserve the story of Manatee County.

 The Society hosts 7 luncheon meetings at Renaissance on 9th, the Bradenton Meals on Wheels Plus center, with interesting speakers during its October-to-May program season, and records the lectures.
+The cost of luncheons for the 2016-2017 program year will be $20 per person.
+Reservations must be made by Thursday of the preceeding week to allow Renaissance to coordinate our menus with their Meals-On-Wheels work.
+We hold one picnic a year.
 These and other upcoming events are listed under the Events tab.

 Along with Floyd Boone, mentioned above for his work with historical markers, other MCHS members have become published Manatee County or Florida historians.
 Joe G. and Libby Warner published Biscuits and ‘Taters: a history of cattle ranching in Manatee County.
 Two-time Society president Carl D. King produced Model-T Days, the story of how he came to Florida with his family over the bumpy roads of the 1920s and his experience as a binder-boy during the Great Florida Real Estate Boom.
 Alice Myers of Palmetto and Mary Fulford Green of Cortez have done work on their families and hometowns.
 Recent published members include Gilbert Smith, Junior’s Lawyers and Legends of Manatee County, Don and Carol Thompson’s History of Egmont Key and Merab Favorite’s photo books on Palmetto and Bradenton.
 Charter member Lillie B. McDuffee was the author of the classic 1933 local history The Lures of Manatee.
 Many of our members, although not published, have contributed to the speeches and interviews you will find under the History tab.